fairlearn/fairlearn/docs/user_guide/mitigation.rst

 In the loan scenario, we might choose to control for income level, on the grounds that higher income individuals are more likely to be able to repay a loan.
-However, due to historic bias, there is a correlation between the income level of individuals and their race and gender.
+However, due to historical bias, there is a correlation between the income level of individuals and their race and gender.

 Control features modify the above equations.
-Consider a control feature :math:`c \in \mathcal{C}`.
+Consider a control feature value, drawn from a set of valid values (that is, :math:`c \in \mathcal{C}`).
 The equation given above for Demographic Parity will become: